 Central Desert’s primary function is assisting the native title claimants and holders of the Central Desert Region in protecting and advancing their native title rights and interests.
 This includes assisting native title claimants to have their native title rights and interests recognised by the Australian legal system and assisting native title holders in managing their traditional lands.

-Central Desert also wholly owns two subsidiaries that provide additional services to our constituents; Desert Support Services Pty Ltd which provides corporate governance, capacity building, natural resource and land management services and also offers accounting, bookkeeping, human resources and employment services to native title claimants and native title holders.
-Rockhole Funds Management Pty Ltd, provides money management and financial services.
+Central Desert also wholly owns subsidiaries that provide additional services to our constituents; Desert Support Services Pty Ltd which provides support Indigenous organisations to maximise the beneficial use and management of their lands; Rockhole Funds Management Pty Ltd, serves as a Native Title Trust fund management service; Desert Accounting and Business Support Pty Ltd is a not-for-profit providing accounting, bookkeeping, human resources and employment services to native title claimants and native title holders.

 Central Desert produces high quality outcomes in all facets of native title work including; anthropological research, managing future acts, negotiating land access agreements, mediation and litigation, governance and capacity building and natural resource and land management.
 The organisation facilitates and maintains strong, co-operative relationships between native title claimants and holders, government agencies, neighbouring Native Title Representative Bodies, exploration and mining companies, and other stakeholders.